 Figure S2: Evaluation statistics of Maxent species distribution models and comparison of predicted ranges to known introduced ranges.
-Predictive ability of the SDMs are shown by the Continuous Boyce index (A) and the area under the curvecurve (AUC) of the plotAUC, (B) were in general very good to excellent, showing SDMs had high performance on discriminating climatic suitable habitats from unsuitable ones.
-Model fit is shown by omission rate of minimum training points (ORMTP, C) was generally low, indicating that models were not overfitting.
-The SDMs predicted most of the range of introduced speciesranges of introduced species not used for model calibration (D).
-The introduced ranges were obtained from the IUCN current introduction ranges (IUCN, 2016) and the ranges described in Lundgren et al. (2018)), both of which were not included in the PHYLACINE current and present-natural and current ranges that were used for generating presence records (Faurby et al., 2018).
+Predictive ability of the SDMs are shown by the Continuous Boyce index (A) and the area under the curve (AUC) of the receiver operating plot (B).
+Model fit is shown by omission rate of minimum training points (ORMTP, C).
+Most of the range of introduced species was predicted by the Maxent SDMs (D).
+The introduced ranges were from IUCN introduction ranges (IUCN, 2016) and Lundgren et al. (2018).

 Figure S3: Schematics showing selection of functional analogues to replace extinct species for the trophic rewilding scenario.
 We show for A) the selection criteria for replacement of extinct species with functional analogues, and B) a worked example of the selection criteria directly alongside for the replacement of the extinct Hystrix kiangsenensis.
 Note that exceptions to the selection criteria are made for Probescians, Felidae and Ursidae as mentioned in the main text and Supplementary Material.